Kurt Müller sen.

 buildings described as 'dwelling-houses with commercial premises attached'.
 7

-railway stations or yards were also severely damaged.
+railway stations or yards were also severely

 From: